 - He looks over the state budget being laid in the state legislature

-- His recommendation is a prerequisite for the introduction of money bill in the state legislature
+- His recommendation is a prerequisite for the introduction of a money bill in the state legislature

 - He recommends for the demand for grants which otherwise cannot be given

-- Contingency Fund of State is under him and he makes advances out that to meet unforeseen expenditure
+- Contingency Fund of State is under him and he makes advances out that to meet unforeseen expenditure.
+(Download the notes on the types of funds in India from the linked article.)

 - State Finance Commission is constituted every five years by him.
 (Read about the Finance Commission of India in the linked article.)